 Attending the Playgroup does not mean that your child is guaranteed a place at St Barnabas School.
 Applications for a school place must be made to the Local Authority between December and February of the year in which your child will start school.

-Please contact the Leeman Road Playgroup directly (tel: 01904 650903) to enquire about places.
+Please contact the Leeman Road Playgroup directly (leemanroad.playgroup@hotmail.co.uk) to enquire about places.

 St. Barnabas Out of School Club